Solar eclipse of August 2, 2027: Path

 The maximum duration of totality will be observed in Egypt, approximately 37 miles southeast of Luxor, and will last 6 minutes and 22 seconds.

 A partial solar eclipse will be visible from the extreme east tip of Maine, United States, far eastern Quebec and the Atlantic Provinces in Canada, southern Greenland, Iceland, Ireland, Great Britain, nearly the entirety of the European continent, all but the southern quarter of Africa, the Middle East, and from South and Southeast Asia.

 It will be the first of three total solar eclipses that are observable in Tunisia in the 21st century, passing over the central part of the country.
 It will be the second total eclipse in Spain within a year, after August 2026.
 An annular eclipse will appear in Spain in January 2028.
 A national eclipse committee has been established to coordinate eclipse-related activities.

 Duration

 This is the second longest total solar eclipse in the 21st century, the longest being the eclipse prior to this one in Solar Saros 136, that of July 22, 2009.
-The 2009 eclipse maximum duration of 6 minutes and 39.5 seconds occurred on the Pacific Ocean, and the longest duration on land was on remote, uninhabited North Iwo Jima where visiting is not allowed without special permission.
-The maximum duration of this eclipse is 6 minutes and 23.2 seconds, occurring in the northeastern part of Egypt's New Valley Governorate.
+The 2009 eclipse maximum duration of six minutes and 39.5 seconds occurred over the Pacific Ocean, and the longest duration on land was on remote, uninhabited North Iwo Jima, where visiting is not allowed without special permission.
+The maximum duration of this eclipse is six minutes and 23.2 seconds, occurring in the northeastern part of Egypt's New Valley Governorate.
 The location of the greatest eclipse is about 250 km southeast in Red Sea Governorate, with a slightly shorter duration.
 This is the longest total solar eclipse on easily accessible land in the 21st century; a longer one will not occur until June 3, 2114.